Myths, Legends and Curious Tales from Babergh and Mid Suffolk

 The Heart of Suffolk is a landscape with a curious past — built on stories and legend.
 Some are whispered in the shadows, others passed down through generations as folklore.
 From the mysterious green-skinned children that appeared in Woolpit to tales of Anne Boleyn’s heart buried in Erwarton Church, this region holds secrets that blur the line between history and legend.

-We want to explore and celebrate a world where fairies were once said to dance in the centre of Stowmarket, smugglers moved unseen through the streets of Hadleigh, and the echoes of ancient superstitions still linger in hidden corners.
-These are the fables and folklore that have shaped local storytelling for centuries—strange happenings, unexplained events, and stories that refuse to be forgotten.
+We wanted to explore and celebrate a world where fairies were once said to dance in the centre of Stowmarket, smugglers moved unseen through the streets of Hadleigh, and the echoes of ancient superstitions still linger in hidden corners.
+These are the fables and folklore that have shaped local storytelling for centuries; strange happenings, unexplained events, and stories that refuse to be forgotten.

-Through our programme of events, we invite you to explore these myths and legends in greater depth.
-Whether through guided walks or fascinating talks, each tale will reveal a different side of the Heart of Suffolk’s past.
+Through our programme of events, we invited the public to explore these myths and legends in greater depth.
+Through a selection of guided walks and fascinating talks, each tale revealed a different side of the Heart of Suffolk’s past.

 Talks:

-Well respected local historian and author, Sarah Doig*, will be presenting a talk about curious tales from Babergh and Mid Suffolk on two dates during the festival:
+Well respected local historian and author, Sarah Doig*, presented a talk about curious tales from Babergh and Mid Suffolk on two dates during the festival:

 - Weds 19th March – Stowmarket U3A, 2pm The Hall of The United Reformed Church, Ipswich Street, Stowmarket IP4 1AD.
 Contact shelton@live.co.uk to book.